varunsh-coder/dassana/docs-root/docs/guides/workflow-authoring/execution.md

 }
 ```

-Since steps are executed in sequence, the output of previous step is available to the current steps.
-The current step can refer to the previous output by using JQ expression `.steps.<id>.key`.
+Since steps are executed in sequence, the output of the previous step is available to the current steps.
+The current step can refer to the previous output using the JQ expression `.steps.<id>.key`.
 For example, consider these steps:

 ```yaml
 steps: